jmfieldman/Mortar/README.md

 > Mortar 3 is incompatible with previous versions, and aims to solve different problems.
 Check the git tags to find previous versions.

-> Mortar 3 is still very much a work in progress!
+> Mortar 3 is still very much a work in progress, and fundamental API decisions may change at any moment.
+Please let me know If you choose to use this library for a production app so that I can be more cognizant of impact.

 Mortar is a DSL that allows you to create UIView hierarchies with declarative, anonymous syntax.
 Its goal is to provide the best of SwiftUI without its [perceived shortcomings](WHY.md).